In 1992, the High Court of Australia issued a landmark ruling in the case of Mabo v Queensland.

 Eddie Mabo, an Indigenous inhabitant from Murray Island in Queensland, initiated the case.
 His pursuit of justice significantly altered Australian legislation, forging a route towards reconciliation between Indigenous and non-Indigenous Australians.

-Eddie Mabo was born in 1936 on the Murray Islands.
+Eddie Mabo was born with the name Koiki Mabo in 1936 on the Torres Strait island known as Mer, which is also known as Murray Island.
 He was the fourth child of Robert and Poipe Sambo.

 Despite having few material possessions, Mabo's childhood was marked by contentment.
 He grew up fishing, hunting, and gathering food from the land.